 My fingers fathomed every single aberration in the uneven volcanic formations.

-We maintained a moment of silence- one of the most profound moments of my life as emotions never known welled up.
-Emotions of gratitude for the world we lived in- a world full of light and warmth, a world full of varied sounds and sights to behold.
+We maintained a moment of silence.
+This was one of the most profound moments of my life as emotions never known welled up.
+I felt of gratitude for the world— one that was full of light and warmth, and sights and sounds to behold.

-Before these emotions too could engulf me, our guide asked us to turn on our flashlights, and the feeling of “seeing” light jolted me out of my reverie.
+The moment went as quickly as it came, and the feeling of seeing light jolted me out of my reverie.
 We started the ascend into our familiar world.

-This “journey to the centre of the earth” was not just a thrilling experience, but an eye-opener into the life we live.
+This Journey to the Centre of the Earth was not just a thrilling experience, but an eye-opener too.
 As I transcended the Earth’s layers, and saw the first slivers of sunlight, my gratitude knew no bounds!
-Sometimes, it is the sheer absence of something which makes us realize its importance.
-Sunlight, flowy and fresh air, chirping birds, the sight of my own hands and feet- these simple things which we often take for granted, now took on new-fold importance for me!
+Sometimes, it is the sheer absence of something which makes us realise its importance.
+Sunlight, flowy and fresh air, chirping birds, the sight of my own hands and feet—these simple things which we often take for granted, now took on new-fold importance for me!
 And I remembered God with gratitude for giving us the beautiful world we lived in.
-This eventful journey to the depths of oblivion shall stay with me forever- a long-lasting lesson to admire all we have in “light” of a beautiful world!
+This eventful journey to the depths of oblivion shall stay with me forever as lesson to admire all we have in light of a beautiful world!